New York (magazine): Puzzles and competitions

 New York magazine has long run literary competitions and distinctive crossword puzzles.
 For the first year of the magazine's existence, the composer and lyricist Stephen Sondheim contributed an extremely complex cryptic crossword to every third issue.
 Sondheim eventually ceded the job in order to write his next musical, and Richard Maltby, Jr. took over.
 For many years the magazine also syndicated The Times of London's cryptic crossword.

 Beginning in early 1969, for two weeks out of every three, Sondheim's friend Mary Ann Madden edited an extremely popular witty literary competition calling for readers to send in humorous poetry or other bits of wordplay on a given theme that changed with each installment.
 (A typical entry, in a competition calling for humorous epitaphs, supplied this one for Geronimo: "Requiescat in Apache.")
 Altogether, Madden ran 973 installments of the competition, retiring in 2000.
 Hundreds, sometimes thousands, of entries were received each week, and winners included David Mamet, Herb Sargent, and Dan Greenburg.
 David Halberstam once claimed that he had submitted entries 137 times without winning.
 Madden published three volumes of Competition winners, titled Thank You for the Giant Sea Tortoise, Son of Giant Sea Tortoise, and Maybe He's Dead: And Other Hilarious Results of New York Magazine Competitions.

 Beginning in 1980, the magazine ran an American-style crossword constructed by Maura B. Jacobson.
 Jacobson retired in April 2011, having created 1,400 puzzles for the magazine, after which the job passed to Cathy Allis Millhauser and then Matt Gaffney.
 In January 2020, Vulture began publishing daily 10x10 crosswords by two constructors, Malaika Handa and Stella Zawistowski.
+Vulture continued its expansion into games with the launch of Cinematrix, an addictive movie trivia game, in 2024, followed by Telematrix in 2025.

-Sites operated by New York
+Websites

 Intelligencer

 New Yorks news blog was introduced under the name Daily Intelligencer, expanding upon the weekly magazine's front-of-the-book Intelligencer section.
 Launched in 2006, it was initially written mostly by Jessica Pressler and Chris Rovzar, whose coverage focused on local politics, media, and Wall Street but also included extensive chatter about the television show Gossip Girl.
 Over its first half-decade, the site expanded in reach and became more focused on national politics, notably with the addition of columnist Jonathan Chait in 2011 and the longtime political blogger Ed Kilgore in 2015.